ropensci/roweb3/content/blog/2021-10-22-ropensci-news-digest-october-2021/index.md

 ### Software Review

 * [Announcing New Software Peer Review Editors: Emily Riederer, Adam Sparks, and Jeff Hollister](/blog/2021/10/12/editors2021) by Stefanie Butland.
 Introducing 3 new editors for rOpenSci software review.

-### Other topics

-* [rOpenSci News Digest, October 2021](/blog/2021/10/22/ropensci-news-digest-october-2021) by The rOpenSci Team.
-Statistical Package Standards at rOpenSci, new packages and package news.